Home / Blogs & Insights / How to Start an Online Casino in 2026

 • Google Ads — licensed iGaming operators can advertise in most markets after completing Google’s gambling certification.
 Do not run paid search without a valid licence.

 • Meta (Facebook and Instagram) — gambling ads are heavily restricted.
-However, they are possible with a licence and targeting limitations.
+Even so, they are possible with a licence and targeting limitations.
 High cost per player but wide reach.

 • Native advertising — Taboola and Outbrain work well for softer acquisition funnels, such as “how to choose an online casino” guides.